Keweenaw-Time-Traveler/ktt-api/README.md

 - `"id": string` grid id (truncated lon|lat) normally obtained from the grid results
 - `"filters": object`
   - `"date_range": string` date range to return results for, years
-  - `"photos": boolean` should list include only results with photos
+  - `"photos": boolean` should list include only results with photos?
+  - `"type": string` one of the items in (default is 'everything'): people, places, stories, or everything

 **Response**